5 Reasons to donate to ACGT on #GivingTuesday

 So Giving Tuesday is, in short, a moment for all of us to take a gigantic leap forward toward a cancer-free future.
 There are many doctors and researchers in our field performing impressive work to kill tumors.
 Their ideas deserve funding, as do the cancer patients who could benefit from their work.

-There are hundreds, if not thousands, of deserving organizations with Giving Tuesday fundraising campaigns.
-If curing cancer is on your list, join ACGT’s mission for a cancer-free future by making a donation.
+If curing cancer is on your list, join ACGT’s mission for a cancer-free future by making a donation for Giving Tuesday.

-Here are five other reasons you should consider donating to our Alliance against cancer.
+Here are four other reasons you should consider donating to our Alliance against cancer.

 One of the features setting Alliance for Cancer Gene Therapy apart is how much of your donation goes to research.
 The answer?
 All of it.